Quantitative Halmos-Savage theorems and robust large financial markets: Robust large financial markets in discrete time

 where $\pi(f):=\inf\{x\in\mathbb{R}: \exists H^n\in\mathbb{R}^{d(n)}\text{ with }x+H^n(S^n_1-S^n_0)\geq f\text{ $\mathcal{P}^n$-q.s.}\}$.
 Moreover, if $\pi(f)>-\infty$, then there exists $H^n\in\mathbb{R}^{d(n)}$ such that

 \end{theorem}

+\begin{remark} In the one-period setting, we can apply the theory from \cite{klein-koestenberger-robust-duality} to guarantee that $l(\LL) = E'$ in the example of the robust binomial model of \cite{blanch_carassus} for $T=1$.
+This is no longer the case in the robust multi-period binomial model ($T>1$).
+It is an open question, whether any (non-trivial) robust multi-period binomial model satisfies $l(\LL) = E'$.
+Given the assumption that $l(\LL) = E'$, it is conceptually straight-forward, but somewhat lengthy and technical to extend Theorem~\ref{lfmftap} and Theorem~\ref{lfmftap2} to the multi-period case.
+However, currently it is not clear that the extension of our results to the multi-period setting is useful, as it is unclear if the assumption $l(\LL) = E'$ holds in the robust multi-period binomial model.
+Hence, in the present paper, we restrict our attention to the one-period case. \end{remark}

-We will now proceed with the definition of no asymptotic arbitrage conditions on the large financial market (that means on the sequence of the small and arbitrage-free markets).
-We will first use a variant of {\em no asymptotic arbitrage of first kind} (NAA1), which goes back to \cite{KK:94}.
-Compare this also with the closely related NUPR condition (no unbounded profit with bounded risk).
-In \cite{CKT:14} the equivalence of both conditions for a large financial market in continuous time on one $\Omega$ has been established.
-Moreover, we will also use a variant of {\em no asymptotic arbitrage of second kind} (NAA2), which goes back to \cite{KK:94}.
+We now introduce no asymptotic arbitrage conditions on the large financial market, that is, for a sequence of small arbitrage-free markets.
+We first consider a variant of {\em no asymptotic arbitrage of first kind} (NAA1), originally introduced in \cite{KK:94}.
+This condition is closely related to the notion of {\em no unbounded profit with bounded risk} (NUPBR).
+In \cite{CKT:14} the equivalence of these two conditions for a large financial market in continuous time on a fixed probability space $\Omega$ has been established.
+In addition, we will also use a variant of {\em no asymptotic arbitrage of second kind} (NAA2), which also goes back to \cite{KK:94}.

 \begin{definition} We say that the robust large financial market has an asymptotic arbitrage of first kind (AA1$(\mathcal{P}^n$)) if the following holds: there exists a subsequence of markets $n_k$ and a sequence of portfolios $X^k_1=H^{n_k}(S^{n_k}_1-S^{n_k}_0)$ and a sequence of positive real numbers $c_k\to0$ such that \begin{enumerate} \item for all $k\geq 1$, $X^k_1\geq -c_k$ $\mathcal{P}^{n_k}$-q.s., and \item there exists $\alpha>0$ and a sequence $(P^k)_{k\geq1}$ with $P^k\in\mathcal{P}^{n_k}$ such that for all $k\geq1$. \end{enumerate} We say that {\em no asymptotic arbitrage of the first kind}, NAA1$(\mathcal{P}^n)$, is satisfied if the above does not exist. \end{definition} Note that by modifying the trading strategy, the profit in (ii) above can become unboundedly high in the limit, while the risk still stays vanishing.
 Indeed, choose $\tilde{H}^{n_k}=\frac{1}{\sqrt{c_k}}H^{n_k}$.